Ground breaking science. Advancing medicine. Healing made personal.

 Roles & Responsibilities:

-The Clinical Reimbursement Manager is responsible for performing quality reviews on medical records to validate the ICD-9-CM, ICD-10 CM and PCS codes, DRG appropriateness, missed secondary diagnoses and procedures, and ensure compliance and accuracy of the MS-DRG and APR DRG.
-The Clinical Reimbursement Manager will continuously evaluate the quality of clinical documentation and monitor the appropriateness of physician queries with the overall goal of improving physician documentation through physician education and feedback and achieve accurate coding to support the optimal allowable reimbursement.
-The Clinical Reimbursement Manager works closely with the Coding Compliance Coordinator and Coding Compliance Manager to provide coding staff with feedback to assure coding uniformity, consistency and accuracy with ICD-9-CM , ICD-10 CM and PCS coding guidelines, UHDDS, sequencing guidelines, Federal and State regulations and the American Hospital Association coding guidelines and its publication Coding Clinic and AMA's publication CPT Assistant.
-The Clinical Reimbursement Manager works in conjunction with the Director of Health Information Management to develop coding in-services and institutional coding policies to ensure that coding policies complement the official coding rules and guidelines.
+The DRG Coordinator/Validator is responsible for performing quality reviews on medical records to validate the ICD-10 CM and PCS codes, DRG appropriateness, missed secondary diagnoses and procedures, and ensure compliance and accuracy of the MS-DRG and APR DRG.
+The DRG Coordinator/Validator will continuously evaluate the quality of clinical documentation and monitor the appropriateness of physician queries with the overall goal of improving physician documentation through physician education and feedback and achieve accurate coding to support the optimal allowable reimbursement.
+DRG Coordinator/Validator works closely with the Director of DRG Validation and Appeals and Associate Director, DRG Validation to provide coding staff with feedback to assure coding uniformity, consistency and accuracy with ICD-9-CM , ICD-10 CM and PCS coding guidelines, UHDDS, sequencing guidelines, Federal and State regulations and the American Hospital Association coding guidelines and its publication Coding Clinic and AMA's publication CPT Assistant.
+The Clinical Reimbursement Manager reports to the Director of DRG Validation and Appeals

 Duties and Responsibilities: